rjkviegas/skills-workshops/week-5/async_JS.md

 For each piece of code below:

-1. Read the code
+1. Read the code.

-2. Write down your prediction of what would happen if you run it (what will appear on the console, and in what order)
+2. Write down your prediction of what would happen if you run it (what will appear on the console, and in what order).

-3. Run the code in the console of your browser (you should refresh the page between each piece of code)
+3. Run the code by pasting it in the console of your browser.

-4. Compare with your predictions
+4. Compare the actual result with your predictions.

 5. Using previous knowledge, given resources and the internet **explain what actually happened**.